Greater Hyderabad Municipal Corporation: Municipal Corporation of Hyderabad (1933–2007)

-Jubilee Hills Municipality

 In 1937, Jubilee Hills Municipality was formed by the amalgamation of Jubilee Hills and Banjara Hills.
 Later, in 1942, the corporation status for the city was removed.

-Secunderabad Municipality

 In the year 1945, Secunderabad Municipality was formed.
 Again in 1950, Hyderabad regained its lost Corporation status along with the amalgamation of Jubilee Hills Municipality.

 The Hyderabad Corporation and the Secunderabad Corporation, were established in 1950 via the Hyderabad Corporation Act.
 Jubilee Hills Municipality merged in Hyderabad Corporation during this time.
 In 1955, the Hyderabad Municipal Corporation Act merged the municipal corporations overseeing Hyderabad and neighbouring Secunderabad.

 Once again in 1955, both the municipal corporations of Hyderabad and Secunderabad were merged to form Municipal Corporation of Hyderabad (MCH).
 In 1956, Hyderabad became capital of Andhra Pradesh after the state was formed.

-Greater Hyderabad Municipal Corporation (2007–present)
+Greater Hyderabad Municipal Corporation (2007–2025)

 The Greater Hyderabad Municipal Corporation was formed on 16 April 2007 by merging 12 municipalities and 8 gram panchayats with the Municipal Corporation of Hyderabad.
 The municipalities are L. B. Nagar, Gaddi Annaram, Uppal Kalan, Malkajgiri, Kapra, Alwal, Quthbullapur, Kukatpally, Serilingampally, Rajendranagar, Ramachandrapuram, and Patancheru.
 These municipalities are in Rangareddy district and Medak district.
 The panchayats are Shamshabad, Satamarai, Jallapalli, Mamdipalli, Mankhal, Almasguda, Sardanagar and Ravirala.

 The Government Order 261 was initially issued in July 2005.
 Now, the Supreme Court has rejected the plea to interfere into the matter, the Andhra Pradesh government has passed the GO 261 that is related to the creation of Greater Hyderabad on 16 April 2007.
-Earlier, the twin cities of Hyderabad and Secunderabad had a population of 45 lakhs living in an area of 172 km^{2}.
-The new urban agglomeration sprawls across 625 km2 with a population of 67 lakhs.
+Earlier, the twin cities of Hyderabad and Secunderabad had a population of 4.5 million living in an area of 172 km2.
+The new urban agglomeration sprawls across 625 km2 with a population of 6.7 million.
 The erstwhile city of the Nizams has now transformed into an area far greater.

+The Greater Hyderabad Municipal Corporation (GHMC) comprises the limits of the erstwhile Municipal Corporation of Hyderabad (MCH) along with 10 municipalities and 8 panchayats in erstwhile Ranga Reddy district and 2 municipalities in erstwhile Medak district.
+Secunderabad cantonment does not come under purview of GHMC.
+There are eight civilian wards in Secunderabad Cantonment Board, with a population of 400,000.